idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 John sees creation as being performed through Christ.

-This is also explained if my hypothesis is correct; Genesis is hinting that the signer of the account is the one who carried out, to some extent, the creative work usually is phrased in a way that avoids mention of who did it.
+This is also explained if my hypothesis is correct; Genesis is hinting that the signer of the account is the one who carried out, to some extent, the creative work that is usually phrased in a way that avoids mention of who did it.

-Even when it does say God made, to explain how "it was so," this is rare within the passage.
+Even when it does say God made, to explain how "it was so," this is rare within this section of Genesis.

 And **John sees Jesus as light and thinks to put this not just associated with heaven as Daniel does but with creation**.